Congratulations — you’ve hit your ideal body weight!

 Levels of leptin are also affected by the amount of body fat you have: If you gain weight, leptin increases, and if you lose fat, leptin drops, prompting an increase in appetite.

-A 2011 study published in the New England Journal of Medicine showed that even at one year after weight loss, the amount of leptin wasn’t able to rebound to pre-weight loss levels, making weight regain extremely likely.
+A 2011 study published in the New England Journal of Medicine showed that even at 1 year after weight loss, the amount of leptin wasn’t able to rebound to pre-weight loss levels, making weight regain extremely likely.

 Why Weight Loss Makes You Want to Eat More